omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - created groups
   - all functionality for creating/deleting/adding athletes/removing athletes is done
   - still need to add functionality for adding workouts to groups
+- remove athletes from coach
+- remove coaches from athlete
+- add "you don't have any athletes" if statement to create group page if coach has no athletes
+- add "you don't have any athletes" if statement to remove athletes page if coach has no athletes
+- add "you don't have any coaches" if statement to remove coach page if athlete has no coaches
+- create edit schedule view for multiple athletes
+  - very difficult to do because of the remove dates potentially being different for each athlete
+  - very similar to schedule for multiple athletes
+  - would require selecting which athletes this is editing for.
+    - include list of all athletes that have this workout
+    - can initial select all athletes but allow for selecting only certain ones
+- removed coaches self from athlete list for assigning workouts as it complicates the scheduling too much

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)
   - all foreignkey fields automatically have this, can remove it by db_index=False to save speed